| Repeat Signage V5 help

 Trimming spaces

-This allows you to remove excess spaces to the begging or end of data, or from both ends.
-For example, text collected from a database could be:
+This allows you to remove excess spaces to the begging or end of data, or

 " some comment a customer made "